 The other two teams explored the possibilities behind AR and facial recognition.
 Using augmented reality headsets to deliver real-time information.
 But each team took a slightly different approach.
 While one discussed AR to streamline security processes, the other looked at empowering employees in their everyday business tasks.

-Firstly, AR offers up a lot of opportunities for the security sector.
-Because when paired with a camera and machine learning model, AR can quickly show security officers information about the person they’re looking at.
+Firstly, AR offers a lot of opportunities for the security sector.
+When paired with a camera and machine learning model, AR can quickly show security officers information about the person they’re looking at.
 This helps to streamline security checks, driving efficiencies and empowering employees.

-Secondly, there are a lot of salesmen and account managers that have to work with a huge number of prospects and clients day in, day out.
-Unfortunately though, this can end with people forgetting names, details and history with certain clients or prospects.
+Secondly, there are a lot of salesmen and account managers who have to work with a huge number of prospects and clients day in, and day out.
+Unfortunately, though, this can end with people forgetting names, details and history with certain clients or prospects.
 Which ultimately impacts the business performance.

 So, to avoid this, one of our teams proposed an augmented reality app that would work with more subtle AR hardware like Google Glass or Intel’s discontinued Vaunt glasses.
 This would present bite-sized information, in real-time, to wearers based on the people they’re talking to.
 Helping users to improve client relationships and drive business.

-Are You Excited by the Business Uses for Augmented Reality?
+Are You Excited by the Augmented Reality Uses for business?